TikTok: Mizzy in court over 'prank' videos

 Det Ch Supt James Conway said: "Understandably there has been extensive comment on this case in the media and on social media.

-"Now that an individual has been charged, I would ask that the judicial process be respected and allowed to take it's proper course."
+"Now that an individual has been charged, I would ask that the judicial process be respected and allowed to take its proper course."

 Follow BBC London on Facebook, Twitter and Instagram.
 Send your story ideas to hellobbclondon@bbc.co.uk